 (Read This before Selecting a Viewing Spot)

-Decide how quickly you want to leave the park after the show, then pick your vantage point.
 IllumiNations ends the day at Epcot.
-When it's over, only a couple of gift shops remain open.
-Because there's nothing to do, everyone leaves at once.
+When it’s over, only a couple of gift shops remain open.
+Because there’s nothing to do, everyone leaves at once.
 This creates a great snarl at Package Pick-Up, the Epcot monorail station, and the Disney bus stop.
 It also pushes to the limit the tram system hauling guests to their cars in the parking lot.
-Stroller return, however, is extraordinarily efficient and doesn't cause any delay.
+It’s important, then, to decide how quickly you want to leave the park after the show, and then pick your vantage point.

 Those who have a car in the Epcot lot have a more problematic situation.
 To beat the crowd, find a viewing spot at the end of World Showcase Lagoon nearest Future World (and the exits).
-Leave as soon as IllumiNations concludes, trying to exit ahead of the crowd (note that thousands of people will be doing exactly the same thing).
-To get a good vantage point between Mexico and Canada on the northern end of the lagoon, stake out your spot 60-100 minutes before the show (45-90 minutes during less-busy periods).
-Conceivably, you may squander more time holding your spot before IllumiNations than you would if you watched from the less-congested southern end of the lagoon and took your chances with the crowd upon departure.
+Leave as soon as the show concludes, trying to exit ahead of the crowd (note that thousands of people will be doing exactly the same thing).
+To get a good vantage point between Mexico and Canada on the northern end of the lagoon, stake out your spot 60–100 minutes before the show (45–90 minutes during less-busy periods), or use FastPass+.
+Otherwise, you may squander more time holding your spot before IllumiNations than you would if you watched from the less-congested southern end of the lagoon and took your chances with the crowd upon departure.

-More groups get separated and more children get lost following IllumiNations than at any other time.
-In summer, you'll be walking in a throng of up to 30,000 people.
-If you're heading for the parking lot, anticipate this congestion and preselect a point in the Epcot entrance area where you can meet in the event that someone gets separated from the group.
+More groups get separated and more kids get lost following IllumiNations than at any other time.
+In summer, you’ll be walking in a throng of up to 30,000 people.
+If you’re heading for the parking lot, anticipate this congestion and preselect a point in the Epcot entrance area where you can meet if someone gets separated from the group.
 We recommend the fountain just inside the main entrance.
-Everyone in your party should be told not to exit through the turnstiles until all noses have been counted.
-It can be a nightmare if the group gets split up and you don't know whether the others are inside or outside the park.

 For those with a car, the main problem is reaching the parking lot.
-Once you're there, traffic leaves the parking lot pretty well.
+Once you’re there, traffic leaves the parking lot pretty well.
 If you paid close attention to where you parked, consider skipping the tram and walking.
-If you walk, watch your children closely and hang on to them for all you're worth.
-The parking lot is pretty wild at this time of night, with hundreds of moving cars.
+If you walk, watch your children closely and hang on to them for all they’re worth—the parking lot is pretty wild at this time of night, with hundreds of moving cars.

 The best place to be for any presentation on World Showcase Lagoon is in a seat on the lakeside veranda of the La Cantina de San Angel in Mexico.
 Come early (at least 90 minutes before IllumiNations) and relax with a cold drink or snack while you wait for the show.